 For the graduate certificate, all courses are available via online learning in addition to other course formats.
-The maximum full-time semester load for a graduate student is nine credits of online classes.
+The maximum full-time term load for a graduate student is nine credits of online classes.
+For all other course formats, the maximum full-time load is 16 credits.